Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova model: Methodology

 The flavor evolution is described as the evolution for a density matrix $\rho_{\nu}$.
 The equation of motion along the radial direction in steady state is

 \begin{widetext}

-\end{widetext} where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata matrix \cite{Maki:1962}, $M^2$ is a neutrino mass square matrix, and $L$ is $\mathrm{diag(1,0,0)}$.
+\end{widetext} where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata matrix \cite{Maki:1962}, $M^2$ is a neutrino mass square matrix, $n_e$ is the electron number density, and $L$ is $\mathrm{diag(1,0,0)}$.
 The radial velocity $v_{r,u}$ with an angular mode $u$ is defined as

-where $\theta_{R}$ is an emission angle relative to the radial direction on the surface of an emission source $R_{\nu}$, which is fixed at $30\mathrm{~km}$.
+where $\theta$ is an intersection angle and $\theta_{R}$ is an emission angle relative to the radial direction on the surface of an emission source $R_{\nu}$, which is fixed at $30\mathrm{~km}$.
 Finally, $\boldsymbol{\beta}$ is the transverse velocity and the azimuthal-angle term

-breaks the traditional axial symmetry.
+breaks the traditional axial symmetry \cite{Raffelt:2013}.
 If the initial condition $\rho_{\nu}^{i}$ possesses any axial perturbations, the non-axial symmetry can grow and lead to flavor conversions.
 If the initial neutrino flux is axial symmetric, the azimuthal angle term is equal to zero due to the periodic integral of the cosine and this MAA Hamiltonian $H_{E,u,\varphi}$ is identical to $H_{E,u}$ in the traditional bulb model.
 Note that non-zero numerical errors in the periodic integral $\int\mathrm{d}\varphi$ for axial-symmetric flux act like initial perturbations and such artificial seeds can grow via the MAA instability even if we do not provide any instability seed in the azimuthal angle distribution.

 We use a resolution of $N_E=200$ between $[0,60]\mathrm{~MeV}$, $N_u=2048$ between $[0,1]$, and $N_{\varphi}=64$ between $[0,2\pi]$ when binning the three-dimensional momentum space $(E,u,\varphi)$.
 We have checked that numerical results with $N_{\varphi}=64$ are identical to those with $N_{\varphi}=128$.
 The azimuthal-angle resolution is less than the polar-angle one.
 The different polar-angular modes travel along the different distance and the matter-induced phase dispersion requires the fine polar-angle resolution.
 On the other hand, the travel path does not change on the each azimuthal-angular mode and the matter-induced potential does not affect the azimuthal-angle resolution unless we employ the multi-dimensional matter background.